-Opening an eCommerce store involves lower cost than opening a retail store.
+Opening an eCommerce store involves lower costs than opening a retail store.
 For the latter, there is too much headache.
 First, you need to choose the location wisely; an area that is decently crowded with people and keeps the customers coming.
 Then if you are taking some space on rent, you will have to pay monthly rental, which again depends on the space occupied and the market.

-The popular the market, the higher the rent!
+The more popular the market, the higher the rent!
 Apart from rent, there are other areas which can add to your expense such as the utilities and the employees.
 This is what makes the traditional retail business expensive.

 This is likely impossible in the traditional retail business or is too tough a task to perform.

 How many customers can be accumulated in a brick-and-mortar store?
-From the smallest of the shop to large stores, maybe 10 or 100 or 500, even 500 looks too much.
+From the smallest shop to large stores, maybe 10 or 100 or 500, even 500 looks too much.
 This means that you can receive only limited orders at a particular time, while in the case of eCommerce, the number goes countless.

-One of the major advantages of eCommerce over traditional commerce is that the former provides you with customer reviews or product reviews which is an important factor as far as the brand credibility and customer satisfaction are concerned.
+One of the major advantages of eCommerce over traditional commerce is that the former provides you with customer reviews or product reviews which is an important factor as far as brand credibility and customer satisfaction are concerned.

 When people visit an offline store, they can only assume that the product matches their expectations.
 They have concerns regarding product quality, which is genuine from a buyer’s point of view.
 In the case of eCommerce, prospects can read customer reviews and know about the quality from the experience of past customers.
 This has a crucial role in influencing the prospect’s buying decision.